Treatment for Harmful Sexual Behavior

 Female-focused Sex Offense Specific Treatment Program (FF-SOSTP)

 NewPath Mental Health Services therapists work with female clients with a history of sexual offending.
 Participants in Female Focused Sex Offense Specific Treatment attend therapy weekly or bi-weekly and work on the pathways to offending that are unique to women.
 This means an individualized treatment program that incorporates healthy sexuality, boundaries, and consent, as well as the distinctive mental health needs that co-present with female offenders.
-Participants do not attend group therapy but have access to the full complement of resources available within the Restoration Project, including family therapy when indicated.

 For more information please call 763-566-0088 and speak to our Client Services Coordinator or stop by the NewPath Mental Health Services office at 8401 Wayzata Blvd., Suite 340, Golden Valley, MN 55426 to find out about services you are interested in.